UniMath/agda-unimath/src/elementary-number-theory/natural-numbers.lagda.md

 ## Idea

-The **natural numbers** is an inductively generated type by the zero element and the successor function.
+The {{#concept "natural numbers" WD="natural number" WDID=Q21199 Agda=ℕ}} is an inductively generated type by the zero element and the successor function.
 The induction principle for the natural numbers works to construct sections of type families over the natural numbers.

 ## Definitions